dadan-io/angular-sdk-sample/README.md

 ## Usage

-In your app.module.ts import the following
+In app.module.ts we import the following

 ```javascript
 import { VideosModule } from 'angular-dadan-extension';